MustafaShabaanElhenawy/Yummy/README.md

 # Yummy

-Yummy is a modern food web application that allows users to explore meals by name, category, area, or ingredients using the MealDB API.
-It features a responsive design, smooth sidebar navigation, and dynamic content loading.
+Yummy is a modern food web application that allows users to explore meals by name, category, area, or ingredients using the MealDB API, It features a responsive design, smooth sidebar navigation, and dynamic content loading.

 ---